Cape Town cops nabbed in police 'trap' after extortion attempt

 Warrant Officer Steven Jacobs and Const Denzil Abrahams, from the Bellville South crime prevention unit, are currently on trial in the Bellville specialised commercial crimes court.

-“[Jacobs and Abrahams] searched complainant’s vehicle.
-When the complainant indicated that he had no money to pay them the accused then took five drum mics, belonging to the complainant, from the boot of his car,” the charge sheet reads.
+“[Jacobs and Abrahams] searched the complainant’s vehicle.
+When the complainant indicated that he had no money to pay them, the accused then took five drum mics, belonging to the complainant, from the boot of his car,” the charge sheet reads.

-“[They] also took photos of the complainant and his companion on their cell phones, threatening to distribute it on social media with the allegation that they performed an indecent act, should the complainant not pay them the R4000, 00.
-[They] informed the complainant that they would phone him on 25 April 2017 in order to set up a meeting at a certain location where the complainant was to bring the R4,000 and in return receive back and in order for accused 1 and 2 not to distribute his photographs on social media.”
+“[They] also took photos of the complainant and his companion on their cellphones, threatening to distribute it on social media with the allegation that they performed an indecent act, should the complainant not pay them the R4,000.
+[They] informed the complainant that they would phone him on April 25 2017 in order to set up a meeting at a certain location where the complainant was to bring the R4,000 and in return receive back and in order for accused 1 and 2 not to distribute his photographs on social media.”

 Thomas reported the matter to the police and a trap was set up.

-“On 29 April 2017, the complainant received a call from accused…instructing him to meet them at Eskom at 4pm on 1 May 2017.
+“On April 29 2017, the complainant received a call from the accused ... instructing him to meet them at Eskom at 4pm on May 1 2017.
 An operation was set up by the investigating officer for the date and time indicated by the accused,” reads the charge sheet.

 “The R4,000 trap money was handed over to the complainant with specific instructions as to how the trap operation would be conducted.
 He went to meet [Jacobs and Abrahams] at Leisure Land Caravans in Robert Sobukwe Road.
 The complainant met with [Jacobs and Abrahams] where he paid them with the R4,000 trap money.”